-MAT223 MEDICAL OFFICE PROCEDURES II 4 Pre-Req MAT122, MTH101, ENG124 Co-Req MAT124
+MEDICAL OFFICE PROCEDURES II 4 6 Pre-Req: MAT122, ENG124, MAT124, MTH101 or MTH103

-This course is designed to build on techniques learned in MAT124 and focus on preparing students for advanced medical office administrative procedures and provides a foundation beginning with professional behavior interpersonal techniques and medical law.
+This course is designed to build on techniques learned in MAT124 and focus on preparing students for advanced medical office administrative procedures and provides a foundation beginning with professional behavior interpersonal techniques.
 Hands-on projects are designed for the student to experience appointment scheduling, telephone screening, written communication, billing and collection techniques, general banking, and accounts payable.
 Medical office computer software is used extensively.
 Student demonstrates the ability to organize their work, set priorities, and make decisions.
-Students will complete a professional resume, cover letter, and participate in a video-taped mock job interview with classmates.

-PHARMACOLOGY/MEDICATIONS4Pre-Req MAT122, MTH101
+PHARMACOLOGY/MEDICATIONS Pre-Req: MAT122, MTH101 or MTH103